 When another person is careless with your safety, and that carelessness severely injures you, you need all the evidence you can gather to get compensated fairly.
 You need tools and resources that prove the accident happened as you say it did.

-Act Swiftly to Get Your Footage on Time
+Act Swiftly to Get Your Surveillance Camera Footage on Time

-That is why it is so important to act swiftly with the help of a lawyer.
-Your attorney can help you act now for the answers you need, gathering evidence promptly.
-This is especially useful if you are hurt and need assistance—your lawyer can be there for you during this difficult time.
+That is why it is so important to act swiftly with the guidance of a lawyer.
+Our attorneys can help you act now for the answers you need, gathering evidence promptly.
+This is especially useful if you are hurt and need assistance—your Atlanta car crash lawyer can be there for you during this difficult time.

+Now you know how to request security camera footage of an accident.
 When you are involved in a car accident, you need all the evidence you can to prove you were not responsible for the accident.
-Unfortunately, the at-fault party may do everything in its power to place the blame on you for the accident.
+Unfortunately, the at-fault party may do everything in its power to blame you for the crash.

-Ready to speak with a lawyer?
+Ready to speak with a car accident lawyer in Atlanta, GA?
 We offer free consultations, so you can get the help you need now, not later.
-Reach out for guidance by calling or filling out our online contact form.
+Reach out for guidance by calling or filling out our online contact form, then visit our FAQ page to learn more.